anna099/hegel/new-introduction/1-introduction.md

 > to what is determined.
 Love neither restricts nor is restricted; it is not
 > finite at all.
 It is a feeling, yet not a single feeling.[^25]

-Like the Romantics, Hegel sees love and the passionate phenomena of life as the real source of unity -- rather than the intellect.
+Like the Romantics, the early Hegel sees love and the passionate phenomena of life as the real source of unity -- not the intellect.
 His insistence that true love exists only among beings 'alike in power' is a criticism of the Christian notion of love, between human and God.
 It is difficult for a finite human to love a being that is infinite and unknowable; such a relationship is more comparable to that of a master and slave.
 Thus, while Christianity has 'oscillated to and fro' between the dualism of God and world, 'it is its fate that ... piety and virtue, spiritual and worldly action, can never dissolve into one.'[^26]

 So, rather than trying to appeal to God, or to first establish the structure of knowledge, the Romantics claimed that a kind of *immediate*, *intuitive*